SatsBridge/awesome-htlc/tvm/README.md

  - `remainingGasTo`: The address intended to receive any remaining gas left over from the transaction.
  - `payload`: A TvmCell containing additional data or instructions that may affect the logic executed by the callback.

-In the provided HTLCForwarder contract for the TON blockchain, the `onAcceptTokensTransfer` function uses a specific modifier named `onlyOurWallet` to enforce certain security and logical constraints.
-Here’s an analysis of this modifier and its implications:

 The Modifier `onlyOurWallet` ensures that the `onAcceptTokensTransfer` callback function is only executed under secure and expected conditions.
 Here's how it works: